Simmie Cobbs: New Orleans Saints

 On December 14, 2018, Cobbs was signed by the New Orleans Saints off the Redskins practice squad.
 He was placed on injured reserve on January 12, 2019.

 Cobbs was waived during final roster cuts on August 30, 2019.

 Dallas Renegades

 Cobbs was signed by the Dallas Renegades of the XFL during training camp.
 He was waived during final roster cuts on January 22, 2020.

 DC Defenders

 Cobbs was claimed off waivers by the DC Defenders on January 22, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-On November 17, 2022, Cobbs was drafted by the DC Defenders, returning back to his old team from the 2020 XFL season.
+On November 17, 2022, Cobbs was drafted by the Defenders, returning back to his old team from the 2020 XFL season.